BinnyKaur/Credit-Card-Fraud-Detection-using-Random-Forest/README.md

 #Algorithm used
 Random Forest Classifier with validation criteria of Gini (Gini Impurity and Log Loss) GINI = 2 * (AUC) - 1, where AUC is the Receiver Operating Characteristic - Area Under Curve (ROC-AUC.
 Number of estimators is set to 100 and number of parallel jobs is set to 4.

+#Model Evaluation
+Evaluated the model using ROC-AUC Curve.
+Which resulted in 0.85